graphite-project/graphite-web/docs/config-local-settings.rst

 INTRACLUSTER_HTTPS
   `Default: False`

-  This setting controls whether https is used to communicate between cluster members.
+  This setting controls whether https is used to communicate between cluster members that don't have an explicit protocol specified.

 Additional Django Settings